Carol Spalding owns a Read more [...]

 “Mum’s always seen it as her ‘third baby’,” says Sophie, “she cares so much about all of our clients, we all do.
 As one of our staff says, ‘it’s not a job, it’s a lifestyle choice’.”
 For years, this lifestyle choice meant that Carol did everything herself, she has only recently stopped being on call 24 hours a day, 7 days a week, but she continues to take non-religious ceremonies for families if they want her to – and many do.
 It’s easy to see why, there’s nothing stuffy or pompous about Carol, she’s warm, friendly and kind, and completely normal, with a knack of putting you at ease the minute you meet her.
 It’s like being with friend you’ve known for years, she has a comfortable, reassuring presence and a genuinely caring nature that is exactly what you need when you’re plunged into the unfamiliar world of needing to arrange a funeral.

-Carol’s success in Bath encouraged her and Sophie to expand the business to surrounding areas, and in 2012 they opened a second branch in Frome, followed by a third branch in Saltford in 2014.
+The success of their company in Bath encouraged Carol and Sophie to expand the business to surrounding areas, and in 2012 they opened a second branch in Frome, followed by a third branch in Saltford in 2014.

-Frome is looked after by Wayne Kelly, locally born funeral director and manager, assisted by Karen Lambert-Gorwyn who arranges funerals, and Len Taylor who assists and looks after logistics.
+Clarkson’s in Frome is looked after by Mandy Lee, the funeral director and arranger here.
 The branch at Frome was formerly a huge warehouse that has been beautifully converted into a really lovely, modern funeral home, with a spacious reception area and a large arranging room and chapel of rest, with a fully accessible client loo.
 Beyond the public space, the impeccable mortuary and preparation area lead on to a large garage, where the funeral vehicles are carefully covered with specially made car covers when not in use, while upstairs there is a huge space where coffins are stored and the staff have a dressing room.
 Parking is available in the adjacent car park without charge for an hour, or there is off street parking nearby.

 (Frome telephone no: 01373 463888)

-The Saltford branch is looked after by Paul Lawrance, formerly a teacher and then crematorium superintendent who joined Clarkson’s in 2017.
+The Saltford branch is looked after by Alana Hurst, the funeral director and arranger here.
+Alana took over from the previous funeral director Paul Lawrance, who is nominally retired but who continues to take some funerals for families and helps out at some funerals.
 The branch is a converted business property on the main high street, with a reception area opening onto a large comfortable arranging room.
 The chapel of rest is on the other side of the reception area, while the mortuary and preparation areas are behind that, with a garage where a limousine is stored.
 Parking is available outside.

 (Saltford telephone no: 01225 873535 )